MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-phone-numbers-for-your-organization/contact-pstn-service-desk.md

 There is a new process to interact with the PSTN service desk.
 You can now open tickets, view tickets, and track communication in a single place that is integrated with the Teams Admin Center.
 This article describes everything you need to know to contact the service desk.

 > [!NOTE]
-> As of DATE HERE, the current email system has been retired.
+> As of July 22, 2021, the current email system has been retired.

 To contact the service desk: